Ukraine’s Eurovision contestant Kalush Orchestra advance to the final with ‘Stefania’

 “Representing Ukraine at this difficult time of war, I want to do my best to be yet another mouthpiece for Ukraine,” frontman Oleh Psiuk previously said

-Ukraine’s Eurovision contestant Kalush Orchestra are through to the final with their song “Stefania”.
+Ukraine’s Eurovision contestant Kalush Orchestra are through to Saturday’s final with their song “Stefania”.

-The semi-finals, which took place in Turin on Tuesday night (8 May), saw 17 different artists from The Netherlands, Bulgaria, Norway, Ukraine and more compete for 10 of the places in the Grand Final, which is taking place on Saturday (14 May).
+The semi-finals, which took place in Turin on Tuesday night (10 May), saw 17 different artists from the Netherlands, Bulgaria, Norway, Ukraine and more compete for 10 of the spots in the grand final.

 Kalush Orchestra’s performance was met with a standing ovation from the crowd.

-The other finalists to get through were Switzerland, Armenia, Iceland, Lithuania, Portugal, Norway, Greece, Moldova and the Netherlands.
+The other finalists to advance were Switzerland, Armenia, Iceland, Lithuania, Portugal, Norway, Greece, Moldova and the Netherlands.

-“Representing Ukraine at this difficult time of war, I want to do my best to be yet another mouthpiece for Ukraine,” frontman Oleh Psiuk told BBC Radio 1’s Newsbeat, amid his country’s ongoing conflict with Russia.
+“Representing Ukraine at this difficult time of war, I want to do my best to be yet another mouthpiece for Ukraine,” frontman Oleh Psiuk told BBC Radio 1’s Newsbeat, amid his country’s ongoing fight against the Russian invaders.

 He said he had observed a “striking contrast” while visiting Israel and the Netherlands: “People here are not worried at all [about the war] and it’s quite unusual.